vfdev-5/interpolate-tensoriterator/README.md

 - [x] Generalize Step 2.1 code to 1d, 2d and 3d cases
 - [x] Verify if using `int64_t` brings a slowdown, if not, just use it instead of int32_t
   - Checking https://github.com/pytorch/pytorch/pull/41923 and potentially using `canUse32BitIndexMath` if we decide to keep int32 as well
+- [ ] Add a documentation in the code
+  - put all hypothesis on strides and indices
+  - how we access pointer while iteration a single dimension
+  - strides are already to indices
+  - Mention that output is constructed inside the function and contiguous
+- [ ] Change ti_compute_indices_weights_faster to output one or two TensorLists (to define depending on generalization)
+- [ ] Merge reshape (ti_reshape_indices_weights) into ti_compute_indices_weights_faster by passing new arg : dim
+- [ ] To see: revert order of added indices and weights -> x, y, z, ...

 ## Questions